 Do not miss a dose

-Never stop taking medication on your own.
+Never stop taking medication without consulting a doctor.

 Regular check-ups